Considering divorcing a husband who won’t work?

-But if you’re going to have a contested divorce where there’s going to be a lot of heavy-hitting battles about who gets what then you’ll probably want to hire a divorce attorney.
+But if I want a divorce but my husband doesn’t and there’s going to be a lot of heavy-hitting battles about who gets what then you’ll probably want to hire a divorce attorney.

-These are the top questions that we get from our clients when they are divorcing their husbands who won’t get a job.
+These are the top questions that we get from our clients when they are divorcing a husband who won’t work.

 A deadbeat husband is a man who refuses to provide for his family.
 When you’re married to a deadbeat husband, you have to support him financially, be LESS successful to make him feel comfortable, and do EVERYTHING for him.

 If your unemployed husband is trying, then help him find a job, be positive, encourage him, and don’t make snide remarks to him.
-If your husband is unemployed and lazy and not looking for a job, you’ll have to figure out how to support the family on your own or consider divorce.
+If your unemployed husband not looking for work, you’ll have to figure out how to support the family on your own or consider divorce.